Finding Evidence of Mars’ Ancient Water

 A detailed, 3D rendering of the CRISM instrument.

-CRISM, flying on NASA’s Mars Reconnaissance Orbiter, has surveyed the Red Planet since 2005 in its search for mineralogic evidence of past water.
-CRISM’s observations, in part, confirmed the presence of large amounts of water on Mars in the past; they continue to reveal a complex geologic history and inform decisions on where to land rovers on the surface.
-Offering greater capability to map spectral variations than any similar instrument sent to another planet, CRISM can read 544 visible and near-infrared “colors” in reflected sunlight to distinguish different minerals in the surface and atmosphere.
-Scientists use these images to study Mars’ rock compositions, track changes in the planet’s atmosphere and examine how volatile ices move between the atmosphere and polar caps.
+Offering greater capability to map spectral variations than any similar instrument sent to another planet, CRISM could read 544 visible and near-infrared “colors” in reflected sunlight to distinguish different minerals in the surface and atmosphere.
+The images allowed researchers to study Mars’ rock compositions, track changes in the planet’s atmosphere, and examine how volatile ices move between the atmosphere and polar caps.

 Mission